The 7 Keys to Organizational Coaching

 2- A company is a system that must find meaning, the cornerstone of any organization and a catalyst for energy.
 Without the collective construction of a vision, it is impossible to last.
 Yes, meaning is indeed the only spur that carries motivation, creativity, vector of energy and collective intelligence.

-3- A business is a complex system consits of sub-parts, which requires a systemic perspective capable of considering all the underlying interactions.
+3- A business is a complex system consisting of sub-parts, which requires a systemic perspective capable of considering all the underlying interactions.

 4- A company is an entity in a permanent movement where contradictions, confrontations, and power games collide.
 It then becomes important to give full importance to cooperation by focusing less on the coordination and regulation of the system.